biblius/hextacy/README.md

 - #### **contract.rs**

-  Like the repositories from the infrastructure, this is where the behaviour for this endpoint is described.
   A contract specifies certain conditions the endpoint's domain/infrastructure must fulfil.

   A simple example for a very basic user service would look like: